samidarko/meetingaround/README.md

 ## Todo
  * Add some command line arguments to the scala program
- * Add distance and timeframe for the meeting as arguments
+ * Add distance and time frame for the meeting as arguments
  * Add some unit tests
  * Use parallelism to make it faster